salcedoe/MtMdocs/docs/matlabBasics/PlottingBasics.md

 >**Min and Max Temperatures**.
 While the temperature is still plotted along the y-axis, the x-axis now reads "Min" and "Max" instead of 1 and 2.
 Notice how we tightened up the spread of the data points by modifying "XJitterWidth" setting.
 By filling in the faces of the data points and adjusting the transparency, we also improve the aesthetics of the plot.

-A swarm chart can be especially informational when overlaid with a box plot.
+A swarm chart can be extra informative when overlaid with a box plot.
 Review the [Advanced Plotting: Overlays,Transparencies, and Tiling page](PlottingOverlaysTiles.md/#swarm-box-chart) for an example of how to do this.

 ## Scatter Plots